Victor Grossman

 Victor Grossman (born March 11, 1928) is an American publicist and author who defected to the Soviet Union in 1952.
 He studied journalism in East Germany and remained there working as a journalist and writer.
-He now lives in Germany.
+He still lives in Germany.

 Early life

 Born Stephen Wechsler in New York City, he reluctantly changed his name to Victor Grossman after defection to East Germany in order to shield his family members in the United States.
 As a youth, his family often summered in Free Acres, New Jersey, a community using economic philosopher Henry George's concept of single taxation.
 While studying at Harvard University as a member of the class of 1949, Grossman joined the Communist Party USA, whose platform claimed unequivocal opposition to racism, exploitation, and most importantly — Nazi Germany.
 After receiving his degree in economics, he worked in a factory.
-However, in 1950, Grossman was drafted into the United States Army and stationed in Germany.
+However, in 1950, Grossman was drafted into the United States Army and stationed in West Germany.